 The total current spend of Digital Marketplace sales is approximately £2billion, with 77% of total sales (by value) through Central Government and 23% through the wider public sector.

-Sharing a full exploration into the Digital Marketplace, Tobi and Catherine conclude their session with an all-important demo of how this all works, from a buyer’s perspective.
+Sharing a full exploration into the Digital Marketplace, Tobi and her colleague conclude their session with an all-important demo of how this all works, from a buyer’s perspective.
 Wrapping up the session is a shared link to the Digital Marketplace blog, more about user research for the Digital Marketplace and an opportunity for questions and discussion across the room.

 There’s a short break in the LGDSS TeaCamp series across the summer, with the next session taking place on Thursday 7th September (don’t forget to add it to your calendar).
 TeaCamp #4 will be focusing KPIs and metrics.